-^{} Subsequent to the balance sheet date, the Company redeemed NIS 411 million in Series F bonds (immediate report dated January 15, 2023, Ref.
-No.: 2023-01-006268); the said redemption does not affect the solvency ratio without applying the Transitional Provisions for the Transitional Periods, and without adjusting the stock scenario as of December 31, 2022, in view of the unrecognized Tier 2 capital balance due to the quantitative limit on the recognition of Tier 2 capital.

-For an explanation about key changes compared with last year see Section 1A above.
+Subsequent to the balance sheet date (December 31, 2022), approx. NIS 411 million in Bonds (Series F) were redeemed (immediate report dated January 15, 2023, Ref.
+No.: 2023-01-006268).
+The redemption referred to above does not have an effect on the solvency ratio as of December 31, 2022 in view of the surplus Tier 2 capital that the Company holds in excess of the quantitative limit. - For an explanation about key changes compared with last year see Section 1A above.

-May 30, 2023 · Date Benjamin Gabbay Chairman of the Eyal Ben Simon Chief Executive Eli Schwartz Deputy CEO, Chief Amit Netanel Executive VP, Board Officer Financial Officer Chief Risk Officer
+May 28, 2024 Date Benjamin Gabbay Chairman of the Board Eyal Ben Simon CEO Eli Schwartz Deputy CEO, Chief Financial Officer Amit Netanel Executive VP, Chief Risk Officer